Don’t do anything stupid, Caroline Flack’s mum tells Phillip Schofield

 ITV co-presenter Alison Hammond broke down in tears while discussing Schofield’s BBC interview.

-In response to Ms Flack’s about Schofiel and the broadcaster, ITV said: “The relationships we have with those we work with are based on trust.
-Phillip made assurances to us and his agency, which he now acknowledges were untrue and we feel badly let down.
+In response to Ms Flack’s comments about Schofield’s situation, ITV said: “The relationships we have with those we work with are based on trust.
+Phillip made assurances to us and his agency, which he now acknowledges were untrue, and we feel badly let down.

 Join our commenting forum